Tesla's Battery Management System Developments

 Automated method and apparatus for low temperature fast charging of lithium-ion battery packs to enable fast charging at cold temperatures without risk of lithium plating.
 The method involves periodically monitoring critical parameters like cell temperature, state of charge, and current to determine if fast charging is safe.
 If conditions allow, fast charging is used.
 Otherwise, slower charging is used.
 This allows fast charging at low temperatures without disabling it completely.
 The charging rate scales dynamically based on the critical parameters.

 4.3.
-External Thermal Conditioning System for Optimizing EV Battery Temperatures During Charging
+External Thermal Conditioning System with Adaptive Thermal Interface for Electric Vehicle Battery Management During Charging

 Tesla Motors, Inc., 2016